LoanPeople logo

 LoanPeople is a mortgage lending company focused on residential home loans for purchase and refinance transactions.
 The company operates in 19 states including Texas, Colorado, Florida, Georgia, and others, with a stated emphasis on keeping operations in-house rather than outsourcing to third parties.
 The business model centers on direct loan origination with internal processing, underwriting, closing, and funding teams.

-They also advertise specialized programs, including a Medical Professionals Home Loan Program, indicating niche market targeting.
+They also advertise listed programs, including a Medical Professionals Home Loan Program, indicating niche market targeting.
 The website includes a pre-approval process and loan officer assignment system.
 Key distinguishing factors include the stated commitment to in-house operations (processing, underwriting, closing, funding all handled internally rather than outsourced), fast turnaround times mentioned in customer reviews (less than 2 weeks cited in at least one case), and apparent specialization in complex loan scenarios.

 Multiple reviews praise specific loan officers by name and detail their problem-solving on state-to-state moves, complicated circumstances, and time-sensitive purchases.
 The company sponsors community events (2026 Reverb Gala, LASA Archery Team) and identifies top producers publicly on social media.
 However, the company only operates in 19 states (not nationwide), limiting accessibility.